 “Burnt Mr Montague’s farewell verses that no trace of any man’s admiration may remain.
 It is not meet [meant] for me.
-I love and only love the fairer sex, and thus beloved in turn by them, my heart revolts from any other love than theirs”
+I love and only love the fairer sex and thus beloved by them in turn my heart revolts from any other love than theirs”

 29 Jan 1821 – written in Anne’s journal [reference SH:7/ML/E:4]

 “I know my own heart and understand my fellow man.
 But I am made unlike anyone I have ever met.
 I dare to say that I am like no one in the whole world”

 20 Aug 1823 – written in Anne’s journal quoting Rousseau [reference SH:7/ML/E/7]

 “I am an enigma even to myself and do excite my own curiosity”

 21 Jun 1824 – Cross-written letter from Anne Lister, Shibden Hall, to [Sibbella] Maclean of Coll, Tobermory [reference SH:7/ML/140] (above and below)